 In practice, given the relatively high thresholds, it is unlikely that a foreign-to-foreign merger would become subject to the Swiss merger control regime without, at the same time, being subject to relevant foreign merger control rules.

-Are there also rules on foreign investment, special sectors or other relevant approvals?
+Thresholds, triggers and approvals Are there also rules on foreign investment, special sectors or other relevant approvals?